 Yeshua Himself said to His Jewish con-temporaries: “You search the Scriptures, for in them you think you have eternal life; and these are they which testify of Me.”
 John 5:39 He also said, “For if you believed Moses, you would believe Me, for he wrote about Me.”
 John 5:46

 The YESHUA IN THE TORAH SERIES includes live footage of a Torah service at Temple Aron HaKodesh in Fort Lauderdale, Florida, as well as Davidic praise and worship in the sanctuary.
 Neil gives a short d’rash on the weekly Torah portion, and Jamie interviews local Jewish believers, many of whom are over the age of seventy!
 Rejoice with Messianic Jews who have met Yeshua HaMashiach, the Living Torah, the Word that became flesh to dwell among us and save us from our sin.

 To the left are just a few of our Angel Awards given for broadcast excellence.
-Airing throughout the U.S. since 1980, Jewish Jewels is a one-half hour award-winning Messianic Jewish Bible teaching program.
+Airing throughout the U.S. since 1980, Jewish Jewels is a one-half hour award-winning Messianic Jewish biblical teaching program.
 Every week, the hosts, Neil and Jamie Lash, bring the teachings of the Tanach (Old Covenant) and Brit Hadasha (New Covenant) to life in a way that emphasizes the Jewish roots of faith in the Messiah Yeshua.
 While most of the viewers are believers in the Messiah Yeshua, Jewish Jewels also has a significant audience within the traditional Jewish community.